smithy-lang/smithy/docs/source-2.0/spec/model-validation.rst

 protocols don't support event streams or document types.
 When that kind of protocol trait is applied to a service and the service references such a shape, a validation event should be emitted automatically.
-This can be achieved without writing code by applying a ``constrainShapes`` trait to a trait definition.
+This can be achieved without writing code by applying a ``traitValidators`` trait to a trait definition.

 Summary